Master's programme in Communication Systems

 Students work in a research environment with ample experimental resources and in close contact with the industry – including leading system manufacturers, service developers and providers, and advanced early adopters.
 The first study period consists of mandatory core courses, which provide in-depth knowledge in the areas of communication systems and networks.
 The programme continues with specialisation tracks including some mandatory courses within the track and a wide range of elective courses, allowing the student to specialise within the programme’s subject areas.
 Many courses are problem-oriented, with self-directed and project-based work.
 The fourth term is devoted to a master's degree project.
-The purpose of this degree project is for students to demonstrate the skills acquired during the programme by applying them to solve realistic problems.
-The topic of the degree project may be suggested by a faculty member, an external agency, an industry collaborator, or the student but should be relevant to the focus of the course work and must be approved as a topic by the potential degree project examiner.
+The purpose of this degree project is for students to demonstrate the skills they have acquired during the programme by applying them to solving realistic problems.
+The topic of the degree project may be suggested by a faculty member, an external agency, an industry collaborator, or the student themselves, but should be relevant to the focus of the course work, and must be approved as a topic by the potential degree project examiner.

 The programme provides an excellent basis for a career in research and development, as well as in network design and management.
 Former students can be found in academia, as well as in the industry – on the producer side with system manufacturers and operators, and on the consumer side with industry, in the public sector, and among regulators.
 There is a huge demand for network designers and administrators, especially in emerging markets in developing regions.
 Finally, as evidenced by Google, Skype, Spotify, and others, there are rich opportunities for entrepreneurs to change the world.